-This article is released ahead of World Mental Health Day.
+This article was released ahead of World Mental Health Day in 2020.
 Content Warning: briefly discusses suicide

-10th October is World Mental Health Day, a time when the focus of our attention is drawn towards raising awareness and opening a dialogue about how we think and feel.
+Mental Health Awareness Days, like Brew Monday and World Mental Health Day, are a time when the focus of our attention is drawn towards opening a dialogue about how we think and feel.

 This is seen by some as arbitrary – we should be comfortable having conversations around mental health every day.
 However, some companies still only ‘indulge’ their staff once every 365 days, so we have to take every opportunity we can get.